BolSadguy/Old-Link-Holder/README.md

 Based on OSBMX https://github.com/OpenStickCommunity/Hardware/tree/main/OSBMX/Other%20Configurations

-Does not include mounting nuts, get that from the OSBMX repository above

 Mounts in a 24mm hole.
 Requires a spare stub for Phreakmods Link.
 Designed for the JLF version of the Link and these 24mm rubber hole plugs from aliexpress https://www.aliexpress.com/item/1005001797243602.html?spm=a2g0o.order_list.order_list_main.22.656f1802g4zsxH

+Does not include mounting nuts (get the STL for that from the OSBMX repository above), Link base stubs, rubber hole plugs or e-clips.

 Test prints were done in black resin from JLCPCB

 UPDATE (2023/11/13) - An alternate STL has been made for the LS-32 version of the Link base.
 It was made with measurements given to me by Phreakmods but has not been tested.

-Please remember to give credit where its due.
+Please remember to give credit where it's due.

 DISCLAIMER: